 We help our clients identify possible options for risk treatment and then test each of these using cost benefit analysis.

 Risk treatment strategy

-Treatment of individual risks should be part of an overall treatment strategy rather than addressed in isolation.
+Treatment of individual risks should be part of an overall treatment strategy rather than being addressed in isolation.
 Having a clear understanding of a complete treatment strategy is important to ensure that critical dependencies and linkages are not compromised and to ensure the use of resources and budgets is efficient.
 For this reason development of an overall treatment strategy should be a top-down process, driven jointly by the need to achieve objectives and satisfy organizational and budgetary constraints while controlling uncertainty to the extent that is desirable.

 We advise our clients to be flexible and consult broadly about risk treatment with stakeholders as well as with peers and specialists.
-Many treatments need be acceptable to stakeholders or those who are involved in implementation if they are to be effective and sustainable.
+Many treatments need to be acceptable to stakeholders or those who are involved in implementation if they are to be effective and sustainable.

 Risk treatment plans